 VMware vSphere Replication can provide a RPO of 5 minutes.
 The SAP HANA files replicated to the DR site will be a crash-consistent copy of the source SAP HANA virtual machine. (vSphere Replication guarantees crash consistency amongst all the disks that belong to a virtual machine).
 SAP HANA can recover from a hard shutdown via log recovery.

-We conducted a functional proof-of-concept of SAP HANA failover with VMware Site Recovery Service for VMware Cloud on AWS and this is described next (note: VMware Cloud on AWS is not yet certified by SAP).
+We conducted a functional proof-of-concept of SAP HANA failover with VMware Site Recovery Service for VMware Cloud on AWS and this is described next.

 The logical architecture of the proof-of-concept is shown below.